Blackberries from the Wilder Kaiser mountains

 A true superfood

 Blackberries are rich in vitamins C and E, zinc and potassium.
-They also contain folic acid and iron, as well as tannins and plant pigments.
+They also contain folic acid and iron, as well as tannins and plant dyes.
 These are important for cell renewal and cell protection, have an anti-inflammatory effect and strengthen the immune system.

 A special treat for the palate: “Schwarzbeernockerln”

 If you rummage a little in old literature, you will learn that “Moosbeernocken” was once a dessert among the lumberjacks.
-The dish is also described as “an old Saturday lunch from Tyrol”.
+The dish is also described as “an old “Saturday lunch” from Tyrol”.
 For many people without land and without fruit trees, wild berries were an important source of food and vitamins.

 And now to the recipe: